bloominstituteoftechnology/webapi-i-challenge/README.md

 - If the request body is missing the `name` or `bio` property:

-  - cancel the request.
+  X- cancel the request.
-  - respond with HTTP status code `400` (Bad Request).
+  X- respond with HTTP status code `400` (Bad Request).
-  - return the following JSON response: `{ errorMessage: "Please provide name and bio for the user." }`.
+ X - return the following JSON response: `{ errorMessage: "Please provide name and bio for the user." }`.

 - If the information about the _user_ is valid:

-  - save the new _user_ the the database.
+X  - save the new _user_ the the database.
-  - return HTTP status code `201` (Created).
+ X - return HTTP status code `201` (Created).
-  - return the newly created _user document_.
+ X - return the newly created _user document_.

-- If there's an error while saving the _user_:
+X- If there's an error while saving the _user_:
   - cancel the request.
   - respond with HTTP status code `500` (Server Error).
-  - return the following JSON object: `{ error: "There was an error while saving the user to the database" }`.
+  X- return the following JSON object: `{ error: "There was an error while saving the user to the database" }`.

 When the client makes a `GET` request to `/api/users`: